-The Delaware, Knox, Marion, Marrow Solid Waste District hosts special collection events each year where hazardous waste is accepted free of charge (small fee for paint) from residents.
-The 2020 event has been scheduled for June 6 from 9:00 a.m. to 1:00 p.m. at the Delaware County Fairgrounds.
+The Delaware, Knox, Marion, Marrow Solid Waste District hosts special collection events each year where hazardous waste and/or electronics are accepted free of charge (small fee for paint) from residents.
+The 2021 electronics collection event has been scheduled for June 5 from 9:00 a.m. to 1:00 p.m. at the Delaware County Fairgrounds.
 Call 740-393-4600 for event information.

 - Empty, non-hazardous aerosol cans may be recycled in your red Rumpke bin.

 - Full or partially full aerosol cans should be disposed of at a hazardous waste collection event (learn more at the DKMM website).

 Air conditioners can be dropped off at a metal recycler.
 Always call ahead to confirm.
 Some companies will evacuate Freon at no charge and will pay customers for metals and appliances.

 Please contact the Genoa Township Police Deparatment to diiscuss options by calling 614-568-2060.